cilippofilia/cilippofilia/README.md

 Hi, I’m @cilippofilia!

-- I’m interested in SwiftUI, Blockchain, Web 3.0 and Cryptocurrencies.
+- I really enjoy coding and programming in different languages.
-- I’m currently following Codecademy Paths: iOS Developer & Full Stack Developer.
+- My first love was Swift and SwiftUI, then I learn a bit of Front-end Development (HTML/CSS + JavaScript)
-- This GitHub profile will tell the story of my journey of becoming a devolper from scratch.
+- I’m currently following Codecademy Paths: iOS Developer & Full Stack Developer and I have just started a Software Engineering bootcamp at HyperionDev.

 Freelance Hire: